ifnesi/cp-genai-demo/README.md

   "context": "{\"summary\": \"Co-chair of the Bill & Melinda Gates Foundation.
 Founder of Breakthrough Energy.
 Co-founder of Microsoft.
 Voracious reader.
 Avid traveler.
 Active blogger.\", \"latest_position\": {\"job_title\": \"Co-chair\", \"company\": \"Bill & Melinda Gates Foundation\", \"summary\": \"Co-chair of the Bill & Melinda Gates Foundation.
 Leading philanthropic efforts to improve global healthcare, education, and access to technology.\"}, \"interesting_facts\": [\"Bill Gates is the co-founder of Microsoft, one of the world\'s largest technology companies.\", \"He is known for his voracious reading habits and is an avid traveler.\"], \"topic_of_interest\": \"Global healthcare and education\", \"ice_breakers\": [\"What book have you read recently that has left a lasting impact on you?\", \"Have you visited any interesting places during your travels?\"]}"'
 }
 ```
 13. If you want to generate a new lead (which will trigger the how data streaming flow), access pgAdmin and add a new row to the table `pre_leads`.
-Please notice although the CDC connector will publish to the Kafka topic `postgres.public.pre_leads` upon create, update and delete, the ksqlDB stream `CLEAN_LEADS` was designed to on;y consider inserts (notice the filter `WHERE OP='c'`).
+Please notice although the CDC connector will publish to the Kafka topic `postgres.public.pre_leads` upon create, update and delete, the ksqlDB stream `CLEAN_LEADS` was designed to only consider inserts (notice the filter `WHERE OP='c'`).
 For details about the event value fields for that connector please refer to their [documentation](https://debezium.io/documentation/reference/stable/connectors/postgresql.html).

 ## Running the demo
 To run the demo, start docker desktop then run `./demo.sh --start`, it should take less than 2 minutes to have everything up and running, by default it will look Bill Gate up and get his summary from LinkedIn, but before you try to cold call him both email and phone number are no the real ones, so please don't try!